mattermost/docs/source/guides/postgres-migration.rst

 .. note::

    These guidelines are in development and we are working to streamline the migration process.
 We plan to improve this guide by updating it as new information becomes available.
-It is essential to note that it does not encompass migration configurations for any plugins, such as Focalboard and Playbooks.
-If your system utilizes these plugins, we highly advise exercising patience until we incorporate the necessary configurations specifically tailored to ensure a smooth transition for those plugins as well.
 Please use this guide as a starting point and always backup your database before starting a migration.

 .. contents:: On this page:
   :backlinks: top